Optimizing Connectivity through Network Gradients for Restricted Boltzmann Machines: Empirical Evaluation

-Although fine-tuning these parameters could improve the learning performance of the RBM, the goal of this work is to compare NCG with other connectivity patterns, and not necessarily obtain the best model across different hyperparameters.
+Although fine-tuning these hyperparameters could improve the learning performance of the RBM, the goal of this work is to ascertain the improvement that the application of NCG can bring to the model, regardless of having the best possible set of hyperparameters for the task and instance at hand.